 Causes of Depression

-Complexity of depression is apparent
+Complexity of this medical condition is apparent.

 Probable causes may have mixtures of psychological changes, biological changes, and social factors.

 There appears to be a genetic component where family members all exhibit different levels of severity.

 But in other cases, it can occur without any known genetic support.